e-serebriakov/weather-monitor/README.md

 #### current problems
 * no loader for slow internet connection
-* api problems with https (especially on producion)
+* api problems with https (especially on production - not working)
 * no uglify-plugin for production